haeringer/edinote/data/demo/0_README.md

 Edinote runs with a standard Apache or Nginx + PHP setup.
 PHP is tested for version 5.5.

 As its database, Edinote comes with SQLite per default, so the below instructions are also for using it with SQLite.
-Installation setup for usage with MySQL is still in development.
+Installation setup for usage with MySQL is in development.

-For example, to get started on Ubuntu 14.04 with Apache, you can use the following installation commands:
+For example, to get started on Ubuntu 14.04 with Apache, you can use the following installation command:

-    sudo apt-get update
-    sudo apt-get install apache2 php5 libapache2-mod-php5 php5-sqlite
+    sudo apt-get update && apt-get install apache2 php5 libapache2-mod-php5 php5-sqlite

-You can use a standard vhost like the Apache example below (but of course you should use SSL/HTTPS for production).
+You can use a simple standard vhost like the Apache example below.
+For production however, you should use SSL/HTTPS, for example with a certificate from [letsencrypt](https://letsencrypt.org/getting-started/).

     <VirtualHost *:80>